G-Darius: Gameplay

-New to the series is the concept of beam-dueling.
+New to the series is beam-dueling.
 The player can absorb a captured enemy to fire a powerful laser beam over a short period, which will instantly destroy nearly every enemy it comes into contact with.
 This is primarily used during boss fights.
 Every major boss in the game has an equivalent laser beam.
 If the player and the boss fire their lasers simultaneously, a 'duel' between the two will initiate.
 The player must overwhelm the boss' laser by repeatedly tapping the fire button as quickly as possible.
 If successful, the boss' beam will eventually dissipate and the player's beam will multiply in size (as well as in power) and severely damage, if not kill, the boss.
 Some bosses have multiple beams and if the player counters all of them, their own beam can multiply up to four times.
 Some enemies and large bullets are invulnerable to the beam, allowing bosses to shield themselves.
 Familiarity with a boss's attack patterns is thus vital for the successful use of the beam dueling mechanic.

 An upgraded version of the game, G-Darius Ver.
 2, added a beginner mode in which the player's power-up level goes down only one rank upon death, and the game ends after completing only 3 zones.

 Plot

-G-Darius is a prequel story that revolves around a conflict between the humanoids of Amnelia and cyborg/chimera biovessels known as the "Thiima" (meant to mean simply "deliverer of death").
+G-Darius is a prequel story that revolves around a conflict between the humanoids of Amelia and cyborg/chimera biovessels known as the "Thiima" (meant to mean simply "deliverer of death").
 The Thiima had been aroused by the Amnelian army's use of the weapon A.N.
-(All-Nothing) to annihilate the world Blazar, whom Amnelia had been at war with over jurisdiction over the moon Mahsah.
-Determined to protect their existence, and long ago programmed to protect the universe from just such threats as A.N., the Thiima swarmed Amnelia.
+(All-Nothing) to annihilate the world Blazer, whom Amelia had been at war with over jurisdiction over the moon Mahsah.
+Determined to protect their existence, and long ago programmed to protect the universe from just such threats as A.N., the Thiima swarmed Amelia.
 Although the armed forces were badly ravaged, Amnelian scientists and engineers were able to make use of both A.N. and reverse-engineered Thiiman technology/life systems to create the Silver Hawk fighters.
-Ultimately, two pilots—Sameluck Raida and Lutia Feen—are chosen to perform a decisive attack on the main Thiima base: Kazumn, a satellite of the planet Darius.
+Ultimately, two pilots Sameluck Raida and Lutia Feen are chosen to perform a decisive attack on the main Thiima base: Kazumn, a satellite of the planet Darius.